Victormaa/Star-Travel/README.md

 <img src = "/images/ObjectPool.gif" width = "400">
 </p>

-Basically, if you wanna run this game you have to buy an asset to complete the project.
+Basically, if you wanna run this game you have to get an asset to complete the project.
 [A* Pathfinding Project ](https://assetstore.unity.com/packages/tools/ai/a-pathfinding-project-pro-87744)

 😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎😎